Sailormoon10/Sailormoon10/README.md

 - 👋 Hi, I’m @Sailormoon10
-- 👀 I’m interested in ... software engineering and digital marketing, I also design.
+- 👀 I’m interested in ... software engineering and digital marketing.
 - 🌱 I’m currently learning ...Python and Machine learning
 - 💞️ I’m looking to collaborate on ...debugging, cool projects
 - 📫 How to reach me ...